Recording Better Voice Notes with Your Phone

 Sep 01, 2024 · 8 min read

-Record consent‑first interviews, capture nuance, and file transcripts so stories stay findable for generations.
+Record consent-first interviews, capture nuance, and file notes so stories stay findable for generations.

 How to Collect Grandparents’ Stories Before It’s Too Late